RoelKroes/TBTracker-ESP32/README.md

 V0.1.1:
 - Added a temporary APRS device-ID (APZTBT)
 - Added a timestamp to to the APRS packets for better compatibility with Sondehub

+V0.2.0:
+- TBTracker got assigned its own APRS device-ID (APETBT).
+This is "hardcoded" into the source.
+Please do not change this ID, as it is used by APRS to identify the APRS packets as coming from TBTracker
+- TBTracker can now receive LoRa packets and act upon it.
+This can be used to release payloads or do other things.
+You need to enable it in settings.h.
+LoRa needs to enabled and RX will use the same settings as TX.